jonmorg-hs/Project1/README.md

-# vac CIN nation
+# VAC cin ATION

+CIN - Country I Need - for a vacation in

 <h2>Task</h2>

-For the first group project, we haven been tasked with using two APIs, local storage and any JS or CSS libraries (excl Bootstrap), to develop a webpage for any purpose.
+For the first group project, we were been tasked with using two APIs, local storage and any JS or CSS libraries (excl Bootstrap), to develop a webpage for any purpose.

 <h2>Idea</h2>